Aert van der Neer: Biography

-Recent (2008) research by René van Dijk of the Gorinchem Regional Archive has established that Van Der Neer was born in Gorinchem.
-According to Arnold Houbraken, Van Der Neer lived in Gorinchem as a steward to the lords of Arkel, which would account for the absence of any pictures dating from his early years.
-He became an amateur painter possibly upon contact with the Amsterdam painters Rafael and Jochem Govertsz Camphuysen, whose sister Lysbeth he married in 1629.
-They had six children: Grietje (1629), Eglon(~1635), Cornelia (1642), Elisabeth (1645), Pieter (1648), and Alida (1650).
-Five of the children were baptized in the Nieuwe Kerk in Amsterdam, not far from where he lived.
-His son Eglon later became a portrait painter himself.
+Van der Neer was born in Gorinchem.
+According to Arnold Houbraken, he worked as a steward to the lords of Arkel, which would account for the absence of any pictures dating from his early years.
+He became an amateur painter possibly upon contact with the Amsterdam painters Rafael and Joachim Govertsz Camphuysen, whose sister Lysbeth he married in 1629.
+They had six children: Grietje (1629), Eglon (~1635), Cornelia (1642), Elisabeth (1645), Pieter (1648), and Alida (1650).
+Five were baptized in the Nieuwe Kerk, not far from Kalverstraat where he lived.

-Van Der Neer was barely able to support his family by selling his landscapes, which were not highly valued.
-In 1659 it seemed necessary to supplement his income by keeping a wine tavern in the Kalverstraat, but two years later he went broke.
-He died in Amsterdam in abject poverty, and his art was so little esteemed that the pictures left by him were valued at about five shillings apiece.
+Van der Neer was barely able to support his family by selling his landscapes, which were not highly valued.
+In 1659 it seemed necessary to supplement his income by keeping a wine tavern, but two years later he went broke.
+He died at Kerkstraat in abject poverty, and his art was so little esteemed that the pictures left by him were valued at about five shillings apiece.
+His son Eglon became a portrait painter himself.